saebyulpark/Mel2word/README.md

 The datasets and pre-generated dictionaries used for creating examples in the demo code are available in this GitHub repository.

-- **[Pre-generated-dictionary.zip](https://github.com/saebyulpark/Mel2word/blob/d17607cbd0f3e5755d4421e13b6801c19fed647a/Pre-generated-dictionary.zip)**: Contains pre-generated dictionaries used in the paper.
+- **[Pre-generated-dictionary.zip](https://github.com/saebyulpark/Mel2word/blob/d17607cbd0f3e5755d4421e13b6801c19fed647a/Pre-generated-dictionary.zip)**: Contains pre-generated dictionaries used in the Mel2Word method.
+These dictionaries have been crafted for various features and sizes.

-- **[Example_Datasets.zip](https://github.com/saebyulpark/Mel2word/blob/d17607cbd0f3e5755d4421e13b6801c19fed647a/Example_Dataset.zip)**: Serves as an illustrative example in the Colab demo and is sourced from the Meertens Tune Collection (MTC-ANN).
-[Reference Link]((https://www.liederenbank.nl/mtc/))
+- **[Example_Datasets.zip](https://github.com/saebyulpark/Mel2word/blob/d17607cbd0f3e5755d4421e13b6801c19fed647a/Example_Datasets.zip)**: Serves as an illustrative example in the Colab demo and is sourced from the Meertens Tune Collection (MTC-ANN).
+[Reference Link](https://www.liederenbank.nl/mtc/)

+---

 ## Contact